jaxgardner/startup/README.md

 - Used to make the website interactive and easy to use
 - Used to connect to backend services
 ### Web services
+- Will use a web service to generate the different ideas or hobbies to do
+- May use a web service as well to generate instructions/images for each activity making the website even more useful
 ### Authentication
 - Allow the user to login with an username/password
 - By having users data can be saved and used whenver logging in making for a more personalized experience